World Dream Bank

 - War drains the treasury: my friend John Claydon argues that Bush's wars are what bled the economy dry; and only peace, not budget reform, will spur recovery.

 - Gender cliches, jokes about financial meltdown: my sister settled her divorce TOO amicably.
-He cheated, he left her, and he gets the house and doesn't pay support?
+He cheated, he left her, and he gets the house and pays no support?
 Wow.
 And I thought I was conflict-avoidant!

 - Hogwarts, drooling capitalist monsters: well, J.K.
 Rowling started it by putting Hogwarts under Miss Umbridge... what a sweetie!
 My favorite neocon.
 Her American kin lack style.

-- Turnip: there's an English proverb on the one financial advantage of poverty, debt and bankruptcy: "You can't squeeze blood from a turnip."
+- Turnip: English has a proverb on the one financial advantage of bankruptcy: "You can't squeeze blood from a turnip."

-- ACTION: Quit acting like Harry, Hermione, and Ron, clinging in terror to a ledge...
-Don't go into debt, but apply for scholarships and send my work to publishers.
-My work is cooler than I know; even in a flaming economic meltdown, some can skate the abyss.
+- ACTION: Quit acting like Harry, Hermione, and Ron, clinging in terror to a ledge.
+Apply for scholarships and send my work to publishers.
+My art is cooler than I know.
+If idiots manage to skate the face of the meltdown, I can too.